Joe Fraser: 2022

-At the British Championships Fraser won the all-around, floor exercise, pommel horse, and horizontal bar titles.
+At the British Championships, Fraser won the all-around, floor exercise, pommel horse, and horizontal bar titles.
 Fraser competed at the Baku World Cup where he advanced to the parallel bars and horizontal bar finals.
-During the parallel bars final he won bronze medal behind Illia Kovtun from Ukraine and Ferhat Arican from Turkey.
+During the parallel bars final, he won the bronze medal behind Illia Kovtun from Ukraine and Ferhat Arican from Turkey.
 The next day he won gold on the horizontal bar.

 Despite fracturing his foot two weeks before the Commonwealth Games, Fraser was able to compete on four apparatus and contribute to the England team's successful defence of their Commonwealth title.
 Fraser also went on to take gold in both the pommel horse and parallel bars.
 In the former, he beat 2018 champion Rhys McClenaghan while in the latter, he beat compatriot Giarnni Regini-Moran.

-At the 2022 European Championships Fraser helped Great Britain win the gold in the Team competition.
-Additionally he won gold in the all-around ahead of Adem Asil and Ahmet Önder, becoming the first British man to win a European all-around title.
-Fraser qualified to the pommel horse and parallel bars finals, winning gold on the parallel bars.
+At the 2022 European Championships, Fraser helped Great Britain win the gold in the Team competition.
+Additionally, he won gold in the all-around ahead of Adem Asil and Ahmet Önder, becoming the first British man to win a European all-around title.
+Fraser qualified for the pommel horse and parallel bars finals, winning gold on the parallel bars.

-At the 2022 World Championships Fraser helped Great Britain take bronze in the Team competition and also qualified for the all-around final in fourth place.
+At the 2022 World Championships, Fraser helped Great Britain take bronze in the Team competition and also qualified for the all-around final in fourth place.
 The bronze was Great Britain's second World team medal, having won silver in Glasgow in 2015.

 2024

-At the 2024 European Championships Fraser helped Great Britain finish second as a team behind Ukraine.
+At the 2024 European Championships, Fraser helped Great Britain finish second as a team behind Ukraine.
 In June of that year he was selected to represent Great Britain at the 2024 Summer Olympics alongside Jake Jarman, Harry Hepworth, Luke Whitehouse, and Max Whitlock.
 The team placed fourth in the team competition.

 2025

-Fraser completed at the 2025 Paris World Challenge Cup where he qualified for the rings, parallel bars, and horizontal bar finals.
+Fraser competed at the 2025 Paris World Challenge Cup where he qualified for the rings, parallel bars, and horizontal bar finals.
 He won gold on parallel bars and bronze on rings.
 In late September he was selected to represent Great Britain at the 2025 World Championships.
 He became the first British gymnast to win a medal on the horizontal bar, taking bronze.
 His score of 14.700 saw him finish behind American Brody Malone, who won gold, and Japan's Daiki Hashimoto.

+2026

+Fraser competed at the 2026 European Championships alongside Courtney Tulloch, Harry Hepworth, Sol Scott, and Jonas Rushworth.
+On the first day of competition, Fraser finished seventh in the all-around after suffering mishaps on floor exercise.
+During event finals, he won bronze on parallel bars and won gold on horizontal bar.
+On the final day of the competition, Fraser helped Great Britain defend their European team title.

+Fraser was selected to represent Great Britain at the 2026 World Championships alongside Jake Jarman, Tulloch, Reuben Ward, Hepworth, and alternate Rushworth.